PremiumCoding/Everly-Lite/README.md

 Everly lite is a free Wordpress theme.

-With full version of the Everly theme you get:
+With full version of the Everly theme you get: Revolution slider plugin, Ability to change colors via theme options, Auto updates, Premium support

-Revolution slider plugin
-Ability to change colors via theme options
-Auto updates
-Premium support

 Everly Wordpress Blog Theme is a commercial theme available from https://premiumcoding.com/wordpress-themes/everly-hipster-wordpress-blog-theme/.